-There is nothing more devastating than witnessing one of your employees succumb to work-related injuries.
+There is nothing more devastating than witnessing one of your employees succumb to a workplace injury.
 Not only does it disrupt the flow of work at the premises, but it also comes with hefty repercussions for your company.
 Employers are responsible for keeping their employees’ work environment free of any potential hazards, however, accidents do happen despite taking all preventive measures.

 So, as an employer, you are held accountable for any workplace injuries.
 The obligations of an employer in such cases can be complex to understand, thus, you should keep reading to know how to deal with any workplace injuries to avoid any legal complications.